 However, the industry is in a state of flux and all players, regardless of size, should take note.

 The state of FedEx and UPS, the leaders of logistics

 By all measurements, both FedEx and UPS continue to strengthen their market dominance.
 FedEx accounts for about $50 billion in revenue with UPS doing about $10 billion more.
-There are an ample number of customers to keep FedEx and UPS fat and happy for a while, with more and more consumers turning to online retail.
+There are an ample number of customers to keep FedEx and UPS fat and happy for a while, especially with more and more consumers turning to online retail.

 For UPS, it’s much of the same, ads trumpeting technology and cost savings.
-UPS played around with the idea of “What can Brown do for you,” which was a good segue into the idea of owning logistics.
+UPS plays around with the idea of “What can Brown do for you,” which was a good segue into the idea of owning logistics.
 After all, isn’t what these delivery companies do, logistics?

 No reason to choose